 Federal Perkins Loan Program is funded by the Federal Government and administered by the College.
 The program makes available low-interest loans to students with financial need.
+Awards are made by the Office of Financial Aid to eligible students when they submit the FAFSA.
 A student may borrow up to \$12,000 during the four years of undergraduate study.
 The student is obligated to repay the loan with interest.

-Federal Stafford Student Loan Program allows a student to borrow up to \$2,625 in the first year of enrollment, up to \$3,500 in the second year, and up to \$5,500 per year starting the junior year.
+Federal Stafford Student Loan Program allows a student to borrow up to \$3,500 in the first year of enrollment, up to \$4,500 in the second year, and up to \$5,500 per year starting the junior year.
 Total loans outstanding may not exceed \$23,000 for a dependent undergraduate student.
 The federal government pays the interest on a subsidized loan while the student is enrolled.
 The interest accrues while the student is enrolled on an unsubsidized loan; in the latter case, the interest may be "capitalized."